 What does an API-First approach mean?

 An API-first approach means that for any given development project, your APIs are treated as “first-class citizens.”
-That everything about a project revolves around the idea that the end product will be consumed by mobile devices, and that APIs will be consumed by client applications.
+That everything about a project revolves around the idea that the end product will be consumed by mobile devices and that APIs will be consumed by client applications.

-It would also be a useful effect of the immediate benefit of utilising work already done, and able to be immediately adopted, instead of trying the bludgeon your way though the fog of development and production omissions, trying to learn the objective someone else has already achieved.
-You save not only development cost, and avoid those mistakes, but you benefit from the profits of immediate application – you don’t have to wait a year before reaping the profits it serves.
+It would also be a useful effect of the immediate benefit of utilising work already done, and able to be immediately adopted, instead of trying the bludgeon your way through the fog of development and production omissions, trying to learn the objective someone else has already achieved.
+You save not only development costs and avoid those mistakes, but you benefit from the profits of immediate application – you don’t have to wait a year before reaping the profits it serves.

-An API-first approach involves utilising APIs of consistent quality, which can be accomplished by using an API description language to establish a contract for how the API is supposed to behave, and encouraging your discernment in their selection.
+An API-first approach involves utilising APIs of consistent quality, which can be accomplished by using an API description language to establish a contract for how the API is supposed to behave and encouraging your discernment in their selection.

 Establishing a contract involves spending more time thinking about the design of an API.
 It also often involves additional planning and collaboration with the stakeholders providing feedback on the design of an API before any code is written.